Your Neurosurgical Care in Tijuana

 Warning signs and situations where a specialist evaluation may be helpful.

-Read article →Herniated disc: symptoms & myths
+When to see a neurosurgeon? →Herniated disc: symptoms & myths

 What the diagnosis means and when surgery is considered.

-Read article →Back pain: when is it neurological?
+Herniated disc: symptoms and common myths →Back pain: when is it neurological?

 How to recognize neurological warning signs with back or neck pain.